 Credit Applications & Diminishing Returns

 The sad truth is that if your credit isn’t all that hot each application is only going to make things a little bit worse.
 Be happy for the card/cards you were able to get, and work on making your credit better in the long term, rather than trying too hard in the short term to apply for more cards.
+Even if it means checking out personal line of credit rates to help improve your financial situation, do this before trying to apply for more credit cards.

 The Law of Diminishing Returns states that: Once you’ve received a decline from a card issuer–the more you apply the less likely your chances of being approved will be, and the lower your score will continue to fall.